Are Goats Smart? Reading Goats’ Minds

 Scent, of course, is an important social signal for goats, especially during the breeding season.
 Buck scent is attractive to does, and has also been found by New Jersey researchers to encourage male virility.
 By urinating on his beard and face, a buck increases his own testosterone levels as well as enticing females.
 A Mexican team studying reproduction found an active buck can even encourage does to perform sexual displays out of season, whether they have had previous sexual experience or not.

 Kids need mothers’ milk, but dams too have their needs: adequate nutrition and a release from the physical drain of feeding growing young.
 As newborns naturally hide, it had been thought that they may feed less during the first week.
 However, Mexican researchers found that kids penned with their dam suckled most during the first week, when their dam rarely prevented them.
 After two weeks, dams increasingly rejected or interrupted suckling sessions, marking the start of a very gradual weaning process.
 Previous studies had shown that kids’ eagerness ensured them a steady milk supply, and natural weaning began in earnest at 6–7 weeks old, as kids’ intake of solid food increased.
-Contact between dam and kids helped to maintain a high milk production, and early separation can have the effect of reducing yield.
+As is normal during the natural lives of goats and their kids, contact between dam and kids helped to maintain a high milk production, and early separation can have the effect of reducing yield.